Sutton and Cheam (UK Parliament constituency)

-Sutton and Cheam is a constituency represented in the House of Commons of the UK Parliament since 2015 by Paul Scully, a Conservative.
+Sutton and Cheam is a constituency in Greater London represented in the House of Commons of the UK Parliament since 2024 by Luke Taylor, a Liberal Democrat.

 Political history

 The area's voters produced a 32.6% swing to the Liberal Party in the 1972 by-election.
 In the nine prior elections it only returned Conservative MPs and the Liberal candidate polled third behind Labour six times and none stood three times.

 The seat is a marginal seat which has since 1970 frequently flipped between electing Conservative and Liberal/Liberal Democrat candidates.
-During the Conservative Government 1979-1990, the seat was won by a sufficient majority to be branded a Conservative safe seat.
-It was regained by the Liberal Democrats in the 1997 general election.
-The Conservatives regained the seat at the 2015 general election.
+During the Conservative Government 1979–1990, the seat was won by a sufficient majority to be branded a Conservative safe seat.
+It was regained by the Liberal Democrats in the 1997 general election and subsequently held in the 2001, 2005 and 2010 general elections.
+In the 2015 general election the seat was regained by the Conservatives.
 In June 2016, an estimated 51.28% of local adults voting in the EU membership referendum chose to leave the European Union instead of to remain.
 This was matched in two January 2018 votes in Parliament by its MP.

 At the 2017 general election, the incumbent Conservative MP, Paul Scully, gained an 8.3% swing which moved the seat away from the typical "marginal" band of analysis: Scully won by a 24.4% majority.
 Due to the secret ballot only opinion polls can determine if this rise in popularity had more to do with the campaign of the Liberal Democrat candidate and/or the Conservatives picking up votes from the non-standing party UKIP, whose withdrawal was common in 2017 nationwide, following the vote to leave the EU.
 UKIP had 378 candidates across the UK, 346 fewer than in 2015.
 Also not standing, and having lost their deposits in 2015, were two left-wing minor candidates.
 An 11.6% extra vote share was on hand for four parties as the candidate list fell from seven to four.

 The seat had ranked from 2015 to 2017 the 39th-slimmest margin of majority, specifically in share of the vote as opposed to number of votes, among the 331 Conservative seats.
-In third place, Labour's vote share almost doubled to 20.4%, their highest in Sutton and Cheam since 1970; a further swing of 3.4% of voters would have made Labour the closest challengers to the Conservatives, before the Liberal Democrats.
+Labour achieved their highest in Sutton and Cheam since 1970 but still finished third; a swing of several percentage points would have been required to make Labour the closest challengers to the Conservatives.
 The Conservatives finished in fourth place in the European Election 2019, trailing significantly behind the Liberal Democrats, the Brexit Party, and the Labour Party.